 “The perception is that sugar is bad,” Mr. Dorsey said, adding that “perception is reality” for most consumers.

 Perhaps one understated trend involves food waste.
 In particular, when it comes to bread, food waste remains the main concern that inhibits purchases.
 The study uncovered that nearly three-fourths of surveyed consumers are bothered by wasting bread.
-And here’s a significant finding, Mr. Dorsey said.
-Having to throw away bread deters future purchases.
+Mr. Dorsey said another significant finding was that having to throw away bread deters future purchases.
 Additionally, the study found that more than one in five consumers often or always skip buying bread on their next trip to the store after throwing it away.

 Another popular myth involves the prevalence of online grocery shopping.